rdeg/id3v2/examples/mp3copy/README.md

 # mp3copy

-This utility uses the id3v3 package to sort and organize an MP3 library that is probably badly organized in a nice tree respecting the following organization:
+This utility uses the id3v3 package to sort and organize an MP3 library in a tree that respects the following organization:

 ```
 <artist>/<album>/[<disk>-]<track> <title>.mp3